ericscharff/oberon-compiler/doc/language-extensions.md

 ## Inline RETURN

-In Oberon-07, RETURN is a statement that *must* appear at the end of a PROCEDURE.
-With inlien RETURN, RETURN is a statement that can appear anywhere within a procedure, and returns immediately from that procedure, e.g.
+In Oberon-07, `RETURN` is a statement that *must* appear at the end of a `PROCEDURE`.
+With inline RETURN, RETURN is a statement that can appear anywhere within a procedure, and returns immediately from that procedure, e.g.

 ```